 As a broker-dealer, we will work with you to facilitate the execution of securities transactions on your behalf.
-In addition to taking your orders, executing your trades and providing custody services, we also provide investor education, investment research, financial tools (including financial calculators and financial analyses) and professional, personalized information about financial products and services, including, at times, recommendations to buy, sell or hold securities.
+In addition to taking your orders and executing your trades, we also provide investor education, investment research, financial tools (including financial calculators and financial analyses) and professional, personalized information about financial products and services, including, at times, recommendations to buy, sell or hold securities.
 We do not charge a separate fee for these services because these services are part of, or “incidental to,” our brokerage services.

 When we act as your broker-dealer, we will not have discretion to buy and sell securities for you.
 This means that you will direct each trade before it is executed and that you, not we, will make individual buy, sell and hold decisions.
-Additionally, we do not have an investment advisory relationship with you, and our obligations to disclose information regarding our business, conflicts between our interests and yours and other matters are more limited than if we had investment advisory duties to you.
+Additionally, we do not have a fiduciary or investment advisory relationship with you, and our obligations to disclose information regarding our business, conflicts between our interests and yours and other matters are more limited than if we had investment advisory duties to you.
 We do not monitor your account on a continuing basis.

 The way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the recommendations we provide you.
 For example, we may buy securities from you, or sell securities to you, for our own accounts (acting as principal), or we may buy or sell securities acting as agent.
-We are not required to notify you or obtain your prior consent regarding the capacity in which we act, which may affect our profit on trades.
-Further, when we act as a broker, we are paid by you and, sometimes, by people who compensate us based on what you buy.
-Therefore, our profits, and our Financial Consultants’ compensation, may vary by product and over time.
+The capacity in which we act may affect our profit on trades.
+Further, when we act as a broker, we are paid by you, and our profits, and our Financial Consultants’ compensation, may vary by product and over time.

-Broker-Dealers are subject to the Securities Act of 1933, the Securities Exchange Act of 1934, the rules of self-regulatory organizations such as the Financial Industry Regulatory Authority (“FINRA”) and state securities laws, where applicable.
-These rules and laws require broker-dealers to:
+Stephens and other Broker-Dealers are subject to the Securities Act of 1933, the Securities Exchange Act of 1934, the rules of self- regulatory organizations such as the Financial Industry Regulatory Authority (“FINRA”) and state securities laws, where applicable.
+These rules and laws require broker-dealers to, among other things:

 Stephens Inc. offers brokerage accounts to clients who desire to manage assets through brokerage accounts.

 Your Stephens Inc. Financial Consultant can assist you in identifying your investment needs and goals and creating investment strategies to pursue your goals as part of a brokerage account relationship.
-Some of the investment guidance we offer through our brokerage relationships may involve suitability assessments and targeted planning services; such investment guidance should not be considered an advisory service unless it is offered as an integrated component of comprehensive financial planning services.
+Some of the investment guidance we offer through our brokerage relationships may involve targeted financial planning services; such investment guidance should not be considered an advisory service unless it is offered as an integrated component of broader, more comprehensive financial planning services.

 Investment Advisory Services